 The addition of travel lanes and proposed limited access interchanges generated the need for several new culverts to be included in the final design.
 DLZ worked on sizing several large structures (culverts larger than 36-inches) throughout the project.
 These also included new structures to replace existing drainage culverts that are undersized to meet the new standards.
 DLZ designed 38 new structures constricted with Jack and Boring method, 22 structures lined with HDPE or slip lined, and two structures and completed them with a newer Centrifugally Cast Concrete Pipe technology.
 To achieve these structures, DLZ used HY8 and other INDOT approved computer modeling software to size replacement structures adequately.

 The addition of access roads and driveways created challenges along the route regarding new ditches and drainage swales due to the narrow right-of-way, soil and bedrock, and varying slopes.
 DLZ designed several ditches, drainage features, and detention areas to facilitate positive drainage throughout the project within these limited spaces using HydroCAD and HEC-HMS to meet design criteria.

 A large stretch of I-69 required creative storm sewer design in the median.
-This was due to limited cover, greatly varying slopes, and a large amount of additional impervious area being added for the project.
-This required innovative solutions, including modified inlet design in a trunk line sewer that would function properly to allow for proper drainage and eliminate erosion control problems created before vegetative growth.
+This was due to limited cover, greatly varying slopes, and a large amount of additional impervious area for the project.
+This required innovative solutions, including a modified inlet design in a trunk line sewer that would function properly to allow for proper drainage and eliminate erosion control problems created before vegetative growth.
 Design of the trunk line sewer utilized in the project saved millions of dollars by eliminating numerous expensive borings under the new travel lanes.